Money showering individuals. Featured image for the ABLE account article

 3. Shielding Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) Account Funds: Once a child with a disability becomes an adult, if they have a savings account and/or funds in a UGMA/UTMA account, those funds will be counted towards determining eligibility for public benefit programs.
 If funds are moved from these accounts to an ABLE Account, they will not be counted for eligibility.

-Can I invest the funds contributed into an ABLE account?
+Can I Invest the Funds Contributed into an ABLE Account?

 Yes!
 An ABLE account is like a 529-college savings plan where individuals can create investment strategies to meet their risk tolerance.
 Individuals can only change their investment allocations twice a year.

-What are the ABLE Account guidelines per state?
+What are the ABLE Account Guidelines per State?

 Follow this link and select the state to find additional state-based information including but not limited to: